Jeskins/kaido-protocol/README.md

 ### Galdriel

-Implemented OpenAI's GPT-4 for LLM conversations and added web search tools for Real-Time Market Analysis
+Implemented OpenAI's GPT-4 for LLM conversations and added web search tools for Real-Time Market Analysis offering the users with Investment plans and Current Market Sentiments based on their portfolio ofeering a personalized experience.

 ### Kinto